jshamalainen/jshamalainen.github.io/_posts/2025-05-07-verify-a-bsky-handle.markdown

 ## Part 2: verifying the new domain-backed handle
 12. Go to bsky.app and select settings -> account -> handle
 13. Click "I have my own domain"
 14. I selected "No DNS Panel" and pushed the text file name `atproto-did` to folder `.well-known` that contained the `did:...etc...`  according to instructions on the "No DNS Panel" page.
-I had the `.nojekyll` file present at this point so Jekyll wouldn't refuse to serve stuff from the dot folder.
-Alternatively you can use a TXT record again, but since I was registering a subdomain instead of an apex domain this approach seemed to work better.
+15. I also included the .well-known folder to the _config.yml so the atproto-did file gets included `include:
+  - .well-known`

 That's it.
 Updating DNS records and everything may take a moment, so if something doesn't succeed immediately try again after a while.